Tag: marriage problems warning signs

 3. Is constant arguing a sign of a failing marriage?

 Frequent arguments can signal deeper unresolved issues.
-However, arguing itself is not necessarily harmful if couples learn to resolve disagreements respectfully and productively.
+Still, arguing itself is not necessarily harmful if couples learn to resolve disagreements respectfully and productively.

 4. What causes couples to drift apart emotionally?